Culture of ancient Illyria: Illyrian architecture

 The beginnings of architecture in ancient Illyria dates back to the middle Neolithic Age with the discovery of prehistoric dwellings in Dunavec and Maliq.
 They were built on a wooden platform that rested on stakes stuck vertically into the soil.
 Prehistoric dwellings of Illyrians consist of three types such as houses enclosed either completely on the ground or half underground, both found in Cakran near Fier and houses constructed above ground.

 During the Bronze Age, the Illyrians started to organize itself in their territory.
 Cities within Illyria were mainly built on the tops of high mountains surrounded by heavily fortified walls.
 Few monuments from the Illyrians are still preserved such as in Amantia, Antigonia, Byllis, Scodra, Lissus and Selca e Poshtme.

 During classical antiquity, cities and towns in Illyria have evolved from within the castle to include dwellings, religious and commercial structures, with constant redesigning of town squares and evolution of building techniques.
 Although there are prehistoric and classical structures, which effectively begins with constructions from the Illyrians such as in Byllis, Amantia, Phoenice, Apollonia, Butrint and Shkodër.
 With the extension of the Roman Empire in the Balkans, impressive Roman architecture was built throughout the country whereas it is best exemplified in Durrës, Tirana and Butrint.

 Following the Illyrian Wars, the architecture developed significantly in the 2nd century BC with the arrival of the Romans.
 The conquered settlements and villages such as Apollonia, Butrint, Byllis, Dyrrachium and Hadrianopolis were notably modernised following Roman models, with the building of a forum, roads, theatres, promenades, temples, aqueducts and other social buildings.
 The period also marks the construction of stadiums and thermal baths that were of social importance as places of gathering.

 Dyrrachium thrived during the Roman period and became a protectorate after the Illyrian Wars.
 The Amphitheatre of Durrës, which the Romans built, was at that time the largest amphitheatre in the Balkan Peninsula.
 It is the only Roman monument that survived up to the present.

 The Via Egnatia, built by Roman Senator Gnaeus Egnatius, functioned for two millennia as a multi-purpose highway, which once connected the cities of Durrës on the Adriatic Sea in the west to Constantinople on the Marmara Sea in the east.
 Further, the route gave the Roman colonies of the Balkans a direct connection to Rome.

+The Romans also built tombs in Illyria, such as the Tomb of Strikcan located near the Albanian-Macedonian border.
+The tomb dates back to the 3rd-4rth century C.E and houses the body of a man named Gelliano together with an unknown body.
+Another inscription showed that the tomb was dedicated to the Roman god Jupiter.